totetmatt/bonzo_tool_scripts/README.md

 ## Todo :

 - Timeline ui to control the replay
-- Option to launch preconfigured bonzomatic or generate command line for replayer and recorder
-  - Option to launch a local server to avoid remote server dependecies (offline mode ?)

 I'm learning Rust and a potato developer on this language.
 Feel free to PR so I can learn :)